LeastSaneDeveloper/Browser-Comparison/README.md

 Browsers are categorized based on their browser engine: Blink, Webkit, Gecko, and Goanna.
 That is, except for AI browsers, which will have its own section.

-Each browser will be judged based on their privacy, security, performance, web compatibility, and their ecosystem.
+Each browser will be judged based on their privacy, security, performance, web compatibility, and their impact on the browser ecosystem.
 In the end, my subjective rating will be given, with a 5-star system in place.

 ## Index